creative-singh/convert-png-2-base64/README.md

 Features Version
 - 2.0.0 - Will improve CSS (on button & on file selectors) - DONE
-- 3.0.0 - Will be giving functionality for click to copy
+- 3.0.0 - Will be giving functionality for click to copy - DONE
 - 4.0.0
   - Will be adding background color
   - If the image is selected, will show the image using blob